dimitri-yatsenko/datajoint-book/book/20-concepts/04-workflows.md

 **DataJoint solves these problems by treating your database schema as an executable workflow specification.** Your table definitions don't just describe data structure—they prescribe how data flows through your pipeline, when computations run, and how results depend on inputs.

+**The Relational Workflow Model defines a new class of databases, {index}`Computational Databases <computational database>`**, where computational transformations are first-class citizens of the data model.
+Just as electronic spreadsheets automatically recalculate formulas when you enter new data, computational databases trigger cascades of computations specified by the schema whenever new data enters the system.
+In this model, entering a new experimental session automatically triggers the computation of all downstream analyses that depend on it—no manual orchestration required.

 This chapter introduces the Relational Workflow Model—a fundamental extension of relational theory that makes databases workflow-aware while preserving all the mathematical rigor of Codd's model.

 ## A New Paradigm for Relational Databases